-For many of you, this is the first time your child is away from home for a significant period of time.
-We understand that this can be an exciting and apprehensive time both for parents and students.
-In this section, we hope to give you a better idea of what to expect in the areas that matter most to you.
+For many of you, this is the first time that your child will be away from home for a significant period.
+In this section, we hope to give you an idea of what to expect in the areas that matter most to you.
 If you have any questions that we have not answered here, please contact us.

 Housing and Dining

-Housing and dining in the Warren Towers residence hall is provided for high school summer program participants.
+Housing is provided in the Warren Towers residence hall, and dining is provided by the Fresh Food Company at Warren Towers for High School Summer Program participants.
 Students live together in Warren Towers, which is made up of three separate towers of dormitory rooms.
 Young men and women live in separate towers, usually two students to a room.
 Please note that some students may live in singles or triples.
-The Warren Towers dining hall offers a variety of food options and can accommodate a range of diets.
+Warren Towers offers a variety of food options and can accommodate a range of diets.

-Different meal plans are available for both High School Honors and Research Internship in Science & Engineering (RISE) residential students (14- or 19-meals a week).
-Choose a 14-meal plan if your student likes to sleep through breakfast or eat off-campus every once in a while.
-Choose a 19-meal plan if your student likes to eat every meal in the dining hall.
-Commuting students can purchase convenience points to purchase food at the George Sherman Union or buy meals so they can eat with their friends at the Warren Towers dining room.
+Different meal plans are available for both High School Honors and Research in Science & Engineering (RISE) residential students (14- or 19-meals a week).
+Students who like to sleep through breakfast or plan to eat off-campus every once in a while should choose a 14-meal plan.
+Students who plan to eat every meal in the dining hall should choose a 19-meal plan.
+Commuting students can buy convenience points to purchase food at the George Sherman Union or meals to eat with their friends in the Warren Towers dining hall.

-Summer Challenge students are required to live on campus, and their program fee includes 19-meals each week.
+Summer Challenge and Academic Immersion students are required to live on campus, and the total charge for these programs includes 19 meals each week.

-The room and board for Summer Preview residential students includes 19-meals for the week.
-Lunch is provided everyday in the Warren Towers dining hall for commuter students.
-Please note that Summer Preview residential students must be at least 14 years old.
+The room and board for Summer Preview residential students includes 19 meals for the week.
+Lunch for Summer Preview commuter students is provided by Fresh Food Company at Warren Towers for the week.
+Please note that Summer Preview residential students must be at least 14 years old by the start of the program.

-Note: Warren Towers has air conditioning in the dining hall, some study areas, and the TV lounge but not in the dorm rooms.
+Warren Towers has air conditioning in some study areas and the TV lounge but not in the dorm rooms.
 We recommend that students bring a fan with them or buy one when they arrive on campus.

 Safety and Supervision

-Warren Towers is staffed with security guards 24 hours 7 days a week in addition to carefully selected program assistants who live on each floor with the students and accompany them on all program activities.
-There is a curfew: 11 pm (Sunday - Thursday) and midnight (Friday and Saturday).
-All planned activities are mandatory.
-However, during free time students are allowed to leave campus as long as they have at least one other program participant with them, and they inform a program assistant of their plans.
-Summer Preview students may not leave campus without a program assistant.
+Warren Towers is staffed with security guards 24 hours per day, seven days a week.
+In addition, carefully selected program assistants live on each floor with the students and accompany them on all program activities.
+There is a curfew: 11 pm, Sunday through Thursday and midnight, Friday through Saturday.
+Most planned activities are mandatory.
+However, students are allowed to leave campus during free time as long as they have at least one other program participant with them and inform a program assistant of their plans.
+(Exception: Summer Preview students may not leave campus without a program assistant.)

-In addition, hall directors and resident assistant staff live in the residence hall.
-Boston University also maintains a full-time professional police department with over 40 police officers, available to assist in the event of an emergency.
+Boston University hall directors and resident assistant staff also live in the residence hall with the students.
+Additionally, Boston University maintains a full-time professional police department with over 40 police officers available to assist in the event of an emergency.

 Program Residential Staff

-Our program residential staff, comprised of program assistants, a senior program assistant, and the student life coordinator, is always on hand to help our high school students.
+Our program residential staff—comprised of program assistants, two senior program assistants, and the student life coordinator—is always on hand to help our high school students.
 Program assistants are Boston University undergraduates and some are even alumni of BU's Summer Term High School Programs.
-Our program residential staff has a thorough knowledge of Boston University and the city of Boston.
+Our residential staff has a thorough knowledge of Boston University and the city of Boston.
 Program assistants get to know the high school students well, acting as chaperones for all program activities and guiding them through this process.
 They are highly visible and a great resource for the students.

-Students in the High School Honors Program receive up to eight Boston University credits for the courses they take.
-Most other colleges and universities will accept these credits, but you need to confirm with the school(s) your son or daughter may attend.
-Students who matriculate into Boston University will have these courses count towards their overall GPA.
-The grades received in these courses are permanent and cannot be stricken from the students' records.
+Students in the High School Honors program receive up to eight Boston University credits for the courses they take.
+Most other colleges and universities will accept these credits for courses in which students have earned a grade of C or higher, but you need to confirm this with the school(s) your son or daughter may attend.
+Students who matriculate at Boston University will have these courses count towards their overall GPA.
+The grades received in these courses are permanent and cannot be removed from a student's record.

-All program activities are mandatory unless otherwise stated.
-This is to ensure that we develop a supportive and inclusive student community within the programs, and to expose students to all that Boston has to offer.
+The High School Programs staff plan a variety of mandatory and optional activities.
+This is to ensure that we develop a supportive and inclusive student community within the programs and expose students to all that Boston has to offer.
 In the past, activities have included group trips to Faneuil Hall, Harvard Square, Hampton Beach, and the theater.
-A schedule of activities is emailed to students and parents approximately one week before the start of the program.
+A schedule of activities is emailed to students and parents approximately two weeks before the start of each program.

 Free Time Guidelines

 Students are allowed to leave campus during their free time.
 However, students are not permitted to leave campus by themselves—they must be accompanied by at least one other student in the program or by a program assistant.
-Summer Preview students must be with a program assistant if travelling off campus.
+Summer Preview students must be with a program assistant if traveling off campus.
 Students may not leave the city of Boston without the permission of their parents and our program.
 Our program reserves the right to restrict students’ access to any part of Boston for security or other concerns.
-When students do leave campus, they need to inform a program assistant of their destination and time of return.
-Students must return before any scheduled activity and no later than curfew.
-Failure to follow these guidelines may result in discipline and possible removal from the program.
+When students do leave campus, they need to inform their program assistant of their destination and time of return.
+Students must return before any scheduled activity and before curfew.
+Failure to follow these guidelines may result in disciplinary action and possible removal from the program.

 Overnight Absence from Campus*

-Due to the High School Honors and Research Internship in Science & Engineering (RISE) six week duration, occasionally students need to leave campus overnight (for family reunions, emergencies, etc.).
-If a student needs to be away from campus overnight, the student’s parent or guardian must complete the Overnight Leave Request Form and submit it to the Summer Term Office by email at least 48 hours in advance.
-We ask that overnight absences be kept to a minimum, as participants are expected to take part in weekend program activities.
-A student is authorized to leave once the Summer Term Office sends the student's parent or guardian a confirmation email.
+Due to the six-week duration of the High School Honors and Research in Science & Engineering (RISE) programs, students occasionally need to leave campus overnight (for family reunions, emergencies, etc.).
+If a student needs to be away from campus overnight, the student's parent or guardian must submit an electronic leave request form that will be emailed two weeks before the program starts.
+This request must be received at least 48 hours before the student is planning to leave.
+The parent or guardian will need to provide a description of the special circumstance, the date and time the student will be away, and the contact information for the person the student will be leaving campus with.
+We ask that overnight absences be kept to a minimum as participants are expected to take part in weekend program activities.
+A student is authorized to leave only after the Summer Term office sends the student's parent or guardian approval via email.
+Students are not permitted to miss any classes, labs, workshops, or mandatory activities as a result of an overnight absence.

 Drugs and Alcohol

-No illicit drugs or alcohol are allowed in the dorm or on campus and they may not be consumed during the duration of the program.
-Students found in possession of, under the influence of, in the presence of, and/or suspected of consuming these prohibited items will be removed from the program immediately and may receive additional Program and University sanctions.
+No illicit drugs or alcohol are allowed in the dorm or on campus, and they may not be consumed during the duration of the program.
+Students found in possession of, under the influence of, in the presence of, and/or suspected of consuming these prohibited items will be removed from the program immediately and may receive additional program and University sanctions.
 There are no exceptions.
-If the Program finds evidence that students were engaged in these prohibited activities during the program, the Program and University may also apply sanctions after the Program has ended.
-Decisions on incidents involving illicit drugs and alcohol are up to the discretion of the Boston University Summer Term High School Programs staff.
+If the program finds evidence that students were engaged in these prohibited activities during the program, the program and University may also apply sanctions after the program has ended.
+Decisions on incidents involving illicit drugs and alcohol are at the discretion of the Boston University Summer Term High School Programs staff.

-Boston University reserves the right to remove a student from the program if, in the determination of University medical staff, a student’s continued enrollment would create a significant risk to the health and safety of the student or others, or if the student refuses to cooperate with efforts deemed necessary by the University to evaluate the student’s conduct.
-Residents are prohibited from engaging in conduct, in or out of the residence facility, which poses a threat to the health or safety of persons or property, which interferes with the rights or well-being of others, or which violates any provision of the Code of Student Responsibilities; the Boston University Conditions of Use and Policy on Computing Ethics; the Residence License Agreement; or any rule/regulation of the University or any other applicable law.
+Boston University reserves the right to remove a student from the program if, in the determination of University medical staff, a student's continued enrollment would create a significant risk to the health and safety of the student or others, or if the student refuses to cooperate with efforts deemed necessary by the University to evaluate the student’s conduct.
+Residents are prohibited from engaging in conduct, in or out of the residence facility, which poses a threat to the health or safety of persons or property or interferes with the rights or well-being of others.
+In addition, residents are prohibited from engaging in conduct (in or out of the residence facility) that violates 1) program policies; 2) any provision of the Code of Student Responsibilities; 3) the Boston University Conditions of Use and Policy on Computing Ethics; 4) the Residence License Agreement; 5) any rule/regulation of the University; or 6) any other applicable law.

 Tolerance of Others: